sdtemple/btvoccu/README.md

 All covariates are aggregated to be weekly statistics for the public health units of Ontario.
 * intercept : all 1s
 * popdensity : population / area from 2016 census
-* mean.max.temp.warmest.m :
+* mean.max.temp.warmest.m : max temperature of the warmest month, mean over the decade
-* mean.min.temp.coldest.m :
+* mean.min.temp.coldest.m : min temperature of the coldest month, mean over the decade
-* mean.temp.range.a :
+* mean.temp.range.a : temperature annual range, mean over the decade
-* mean.mean.temp.wettest.q :
+* mean.mean.temp.wettest.q : mean temperature of the wettest quarter, mean over the decade
-* mean.mean.temp.warmest.q :
+* mean.mean.temp.warmest.q : mean temperature of the warmest quarter, mean over the decade
-* max.max.temp.warmest.q :
+* max.max.temp.warmest.q : max temperature of the warmest quarter, max over the decade
-* max.min.temp.coldest.m :
+* max.min.temp.coldest.m : min temperature of the coldest month, max over the decade
-* max.temp.range.a :
+* max.temp.range.a : temperature annual range, max over the decade
-* max.mean.temp.warmest.q :
+* max.mean.temp.warmest.q : mean temperature of the warmest quarter, max over the decade
-* max.precip.wettest.q :
+* max.precip.wettest.q : precipitation of the wettest quarter, max over the decade
-* min.max.temp.warmest.m :
+* min.max.temp.warmest.m : max temperature of the warmest month, min over the decade
-* min.precip.wettest.m :
+* min.precip.wettest.m : precipitation of the wettest month, min of the decade
 * maxtemp.wk : maximum temperature in Celsius (w/ imputed distance-weighted average when missing)
 * mintemp.wk : minimum temperature in Celsius (w/ imputed distance-weighted average when missing)
 * meantemp.wk : mean temperature in Celsius (w/ imputed distance-weighted average when missing)